kc-ml2/Take-Home-Projects/CV_Classification_and_Quantization/README.md

     - Jupyter Notebook or Python script that includes preprocessing, model training, and quantization.
     - A 1–2 page written analysis report from Part 4.

+In case you have any queries about the assignment, feel free to ask for clarifications at *contact@kc-ml2.com*